Scholar in Residence, Missionary

 Humanity has brought sin into the world, resulting in estrangement from God, our own selves, one another and nature.
 We are no longer who God intended us to be—whether we identify as male, female, or one of Facebook’s 58 genders.

 This article is adapted from the original which appeared in the Winter 2012 print edition of Havurah.
-We are republishing it in this Tisha Be’Av season.
-Tisha Be’Av memorializes tragedies that befell the Jewish people as a nation.
-It is also an appropriate season to talk about the personal tragedies that come into our lives […]
+We are republishing it in this Tisha B’Av season.
+Tisha B’Av memorializes tragedies that befell the Jewish people as a nation.
+It is also an appropriate season to...

 Enrich your Bible study with a Bible dictionary and a concordance.
 If you are not acquainted with these resources, here is a quick overview.